curvegrid/go-ethereum-wiki/Connecting-to-the-network.md

 }
 ```

-The default is 16 peers, but this can be changed on startup with an extra command-line option: `--maxpeers "25"`

-To get some more information about the connected peers, such as IP address and port number, supported protocols, use the `peers()` function of the `admin` object:
+To get more information about the connected peers, such as IP address and port number, supported protocols, use the `peers()` function of the `admin` object:
 ```
 > admin.peers()
 [{